siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 202 Nested Transport and Hyperbolic Composition.md

 # 202. Nested Transport and Hyperbolic Composition

-The double-curl transport law of chapter 7 should not be composed with itself naively.
+The double-curl transport closure of chapter 7 should not be composed with itself naively.
 Applying

 $$